IABTechLab/uid2docs/api/v2/upgrade-guide.md

 - To prevent sensitive UID2 information from leaking to a network operator or the UID2 service operator, application [API layer encryption](./encryption-decryption.md) has been added, which provides E2E content protection.<br>This means that performing calls to the v2 endpoints requires encrypting the POST request body and decrypting the response.
 - In addition to the client API key for [authentication](./encryption-decryption.md#authentication-and-authorization), a client secret is now required for encrypting API requests and decrypting API responses.
 - The HTTP request type of all GET endpoints in the [UID2 API v1](../v1/endpoints/README.md) has changed from GET to POST in the [UID2 API v2](./endpoints/README.md).
 - No more query parameters are required in requests.
-New POST methods take input parameters as the request body in the JSON format.
+The new POST methods take input parameters as the request body in the JSON format.
 - No URL-encoding of parameter values is required.
 - The [POST /identity/map](./endpoints/post-identity-map.md) endpoint now retrieves UID2s and salt bucket IDs for one or multiple email addresses, phone numbers, or the respective hashes.